phalcon/documentation/docs/db-phql.md

 ```

 ## Disable Literals in PHQL
 Literals can be disabled in PHQL.
-This means that you will not be able to use strings, numbers or boolean values in PHQL.
+This means that you will not be able to use strings, numbers, or boolean values in PHQL.
 You will have to use bound parameters instead.

 !!! info "NOTE"